 While stealing private data like a patent through data exfiltration may be the first example of IP theft that comes to mind, there are numerous ways it can occur.

-Here’s a closer look at the three most common IP theft scenarios:
+Here’s a closer look at the four most common IP theft scenarios:

 Human error